Mar 30, 2019

 We take a look at four of the best social networks for doctors and discuss how these valuable platforms can transform your practice.

 Today, there are countless social networks available, each one seeming to be more specialized than the last.
 Social networks for doctors--platforms that are exclusively designed for physicians--offer a great platform for making connections, learning new things, and establishing yourself as an industry thought leader.

-The social media boom that has grown increasingly popular for over a decade now continues to consume millions of people all over the world.
+The social media boom that has grown increasingly popular over the past decade now continues to consume millions of people all over the world.
 If you still haven’t accepted that it’s here to stay, it’s about time to do so.
-This isn’t just a fad; it’s a trend.
+This isn’t just a fad; it’s a permanent component of many industries, including the medical industry.
 And as long as society continues to shift towards a digitally dependent culture, that’s not going to change.